Home > Runs & Races

 With a stacked elite lineup that included three out of the top four women marathoners in history, the possibility of a new women-only record was much discussed in the build-up to Sunday’s race.
 Jepchirchir (who took third in the 2023 London Marathon and won the Boston Marathon in 2022) toed the line alongside fan favourite and world record holder, Ethiopia’s Tigist Assefa, who ran a staggering 2:11:53 at the 2023 Berlin Marathon.
 Joining them was Kenya’s Brigid Kosgei, who has won the London Marathon twice (2019 and 2020) and Ruth Chepngetich, the 2019 world marathon champion.
 It was anyone’s guess who would take the win, and the race was exciting down to the final moments.

 A lead pack that also contained Kenya’s Joyciline Jepkosgei and Ethiopia’s Megertu Alemu stuck close together for almost the entirety of the race, with Jepkosgei, Alemu, Assefa and Jepchirchir entering the final kilometre still jostling for position.
-Jepchirchir broke away with only a few hundred metres to go, finishing only seven seconds ahead of Assefa, who ran 2:16:23.
-Alemu, who finished third and second at the 2022 and 2023 London Marathon respectively, captured the final spot on the podium in 2:16:34.
+Jepchirchir broke away with only a few hundred metres to go, finishing only seven seconds ahead of Jepkosgei, who ran 2:16:24 for second place; Jepkosgei finished second at the 2022 London Marathon and won the event in 2021.
+Alemu, who was second in London in 2023 and third in 2022, captured the final spot on the podium in 2:16:34.

 “I am feeling grateful and so happy for today’s victory.
 I was not expecting to beat the world record.
 I knew we would beat it but I was not expecting it to be me,” Jepchirchir told media post-race.
 “I am happy to be going to the Olympics.
 My prayer was to be there and my prayer there is to defend my title.
 I know it is not going to be easy but I will try my best.”